Tangent categories of algebras over operads: Stabilization of algebras over operads

 is a Quillen equivalence. \end{thm}

-\begin{rem} If every object in $\M$ is cofibrant and $\P$ is a cofibrant single-colored operad then $\P$ is admissible (\cite[Theorem 4]{Spi01}) and the association $A \mapsto \P^A$ preserves weak equivalences (\cite[Theorem 17.4.B(b)]{fresse}).
+\begin{rem} If every object in $\M$ is cofibrant and $\P$ is a cofibrant single-colored operad (with respect to the transferred model structure on operads in $\M$) then $\P$ is admissible (\cite[Theorem 4]{Spi01}) and the association $A \mapsto \P^A$ preserves weak equivalences (\cite[Theorem 17.4.B(b)]{fresse}).
 This implies that $\Alg_{\P}$ (as well as $\Alg_{\P}^{\aug}$ ) is left proper and hence that $\P$ is stably admissible.
-The work of~\cite{rezk} gives the same conclusion for a colored cofibrant operad when $\M$ is the category of simplicial sets.
+Work of Rezk (\cite{rezk}) gives the same conclusion for a colored cofibrant operad when $\M$ is the category of simplicial sets.
 It seems very likely that this statement holds for every cofibrant colored operad and every combinatorial model category $\M$ in which every object is cofibrant. \end{rem}

+\begin{example} Suppose that $\M$ is as in Theorem \ref{t:comp} and that $\C$ is a fibrant $\M$-enriched category with set of objects $O$.
+Recall the $\M$-enriched operad $\P^\C$ of Example \ref{e:enriched-categories}, whose algebras are $\M$-enriched categories with object set $O$, equipped with a functor from $\C$.
+Algebras over $\P^\C_{\leq 1}$ are bimodules $\F: \C^{\op}\otimes\C\lrar \M$ equipped with a bimodule map $\Map_\C\lrar \F$.

+The operad $\P^\C$ is $\Sigma$-cofibrant, since it is induced from a non-symmetric operad.
+When $\M$ is sufficiently nice (e.g., if every object is cofibrant and weak equivalences are stable under filtered colimits \cite[Remark 3.1.7]{HNP16}, \cite[Theorem A.3.2.4]{Lur09}), $\P^\C$ is also stably admissible.
+For example, one could take $\M$ to be simplicial sets (with the Joyal or the Kan-Quillen model structure) or chain complexes over a field.
+In this case, Theorem \ref{t:comp} identifies the stabilization of $\M$-enriched categories over-under $\C$ with object set $O$ with the stabilization of bimodules over-under $\Map_\C$.
+In \cite{HNP16}, we will develop this idea further in order to study the tangent categories and Quillen cohomology of enriched categories where the object set is not fixed. \end{example}
-The key ingredient in Theorem~\ref{t:comp} is embodied in the following proposition, which does not assume that $\P$ is stably admissible.

-\begin{pro} Let $\M$ be a differentiable, left proper, combinatorial SM model category and let $\P$ be a $\Sig$-cofibrant operad in $\M$.
+The key ingredient in the proof of Theorem~\ref{t:comp} is the following statement: \begin{pro} Let $\M$ be a differentiable, combinatorial SM model category and let $\P$ be an admissible $\Sig$-cofibrant operad in $\M$ (which implies the same for $\P_{\leq 1}$, see Remark~\ref{r:admissible}).
 Assume either that $\M$ is right proper or that $\P_0$ is fibrant.
-Consider the induced Quillen adjunction on $\NN\times\NN$-diagrams, (abusively) denoted by
+Consider the induced adjunction on $\NN\times\NN$-diagrams